learn-academy-2021-alpha/week-4-assessment-stephbegle/interview-questions.md

   https://blogs.mulesoft.com/learn-apis/api-led-connectivity/what-are-apis-how-do-apis-work/

 - CRUD - create, read, update, delete.
 These are the four basic operations of persistent storage.
+All in reference to data.

   https://en.wikipedia.org/wiki/Create,_read,_update_and_delete